Eomys/pyleecan-doc/Tests_Turorials/how.to.use.markers.md

-# How to launch some specific tests but not all in a class/file/folder ?
+# How to launch some specific tests but not all in a class/file/folder?

 Pytest enables to set metadata on the test functions with markers.
 This feature enables to easily exclude or include some tests from the test execution.

-## How to use them ?
+## How to use them?

-Here is an example :
+Here is an example:

 ```py
 def multiply(x,y):